exerpteam/odin-drop-in/LOCAL_DEVELOPMENT_SETUP.md

 **(TODO)**

 This section will cover:
-- Publishing the `@exerp/odin-dropin` package to a private npm registry (like GitHub Packages or Nexus).
+- Publishing the `@exerp/odin-dropin` package to a private npm registry.
 - Versioning strategies.
 - How other developers can install and use the published package in their projects.
 - CI/CD pipeline considerations for automated building and publishing.